govuk-one-login/data-analytics-platform/README.md

 &ast;&ast; Strictly speaking, `dev` does not form part of the Secure Pipelines build system which takes an application that is deployed to `build` all the way to `production` via the other higher environments.
 Our `dev` environment is a disconnected sandbox; however it still uses Secure Pipelines to deploy directly from GitHub

-&ast;&ast;&ast; An important exception is that _dev_ is connected to the real TxMA staging queue.
-This is intended to be temporary since at time of writing we do not have the higher environments set up.
-Once our own _staging_ account is ready, it will receive the real TxMA staging queue and _dev_ will get a placeholder queue

 #### Lower Environments